 Structure as relating to GMSE

-In the default implementation of GMSE 0.6.2.0, a single time t step consists of a series of calls to the resource model, observation model, management model and user model, in that specific order; in other words, a time step ends after user actions have been chosen (by the GA) and implemented (Figure 1b).
+In the default implementation of GMSE v0.6.2.0, a single time t step consists of a call to the resource model, observation model, management model and user model, in that specific order; in other words, a time step ends after user actions have been chosen (by the GA) and implemented (Figure 1b).
 To allow players to assess the environment and interactively choose management actions, A&F uses a modified version of GMSE.

 A&F uses a development version of GMSE (v.
 0.6.2.0, implemented in R version 4.1.0 (2021-05-18), code available here in which the management model is replaced by user (player) inputs, and the order of operations is altered to accommodate this.
 To initialise each game session, four time steps are run using the default GMSE implementation; i.e. in these time steps the management decisions are chosen by the default GA, and the resource, observation and user models are run using the parameters as defined for the given the scenario (see 4.2 below).
 These time steps are followed by a “partial” time step where only the resource and observation models are run, skipping the management and user models.
 As a result, at the end of these initial time steps (init_man_control()), the simulated system has five population and observation time steps and is ready for the next choice of management action at t=5, pending the first player input.
 This is done both to set up all the required GMSE data structures using existing code, as well as to provide the player with a short time series on which to base management decisions going forward.